2017-2018 Undergraduate & Graduate Catalog

 A student may graduate under the catalog in effect at the time of his or her initial registration as a degree-seeking student at Grand Valley or under any succeeding catalog.
 However, no student may graduate under the requirements of a catalog that is more than eight years old.
 A student cannot declare a course, program, or degree once it has been discontinued even if it existed at the time of the student's entry.

 Graduate Academic Policies and Regulations

 Full-time graduate students register for nine or more credit hours per semester.
+For financial aid purposes, half-time graduate students register for four and one-half credit hours per semester.
 Permission from the dean of the appropriate college is required for more than 15 hours per semester.